st143575/steppenwolf.github.io/source/_posts/FREB-TQA.md

 - Evaluate a range of TQA systems with various architectures (end-to-end, pipeline) and off-the-shelf LLMs (GPT-3.5, LLaMA2-13b).

 # How is the dataset created?
-- **Step 1:** Start with the dev sets of four existing TQA datasets:
+- **Step 1: Start with the dev sets of four existing TQA datasets:**
   - WikiTableQuestions (**WTQ**)
   - **WikiSQL**
   - Sequential Question Answering (**SQA**)
   - Tabular And Textual dataset for Question Answering (**TAT**)
-- **Step 2:** Eliminate questions related to the table structure using a pre-defined word list, e.g., "*What is the name of the actor in the first row?*"
+- **Step 2: Eliminate questions related to the table structure using a pre-defined word list**
+        e.g., "*What is the name of the actor in the first row?*"
-- **Step 3:** Group questions into Extraction Questions (EQs) and Reasoning Questions (RQs).
+- **Step 3: Group questions into Extraction Questions (EQs) and Reasoning Questions (RQs)**
   - Goal: To decouple the robustness aspects.
   - **For WTQ:**
     - Heuristics: